-Convenient, cash free and zero liability for fraud.
+Credit cards offer advantages.
+They are convenient and cash free, and they have zero liabilities for fraud.
 BUT, remember these things about credit cards:

 - Purchases are loans you repay.

 - Interest rates may go up.

 - You could rack up additional fees.

 - It's easy to overspend when using a credit card.

 - They can promote impulse buying.